On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 -

-Commuters who know the routes: If you already know Toronto's streets and your commute routes by heart, you don't need trip planning—you just want to know "where's the bus?"
-For users new to the city, LiveBus complements planners like Google Maps.
+Commuters who already know the routes: If you know Toronto's streets and your usual commute, you often do not need trip planning.
+You just want to know where the vehicle is.
+For people new to the city, LiveBus works better as a companion to planners like Google Maps.

 5. Data sources